 To ensure RCCPs are vetted by Tarion, other pieces of legislation have been updated.
+1

-First, the Building Code Act was amended to include the new definitions of "vendor" and "builder" so that a building permit will not be issued for an RCCP unless the vendor and builder are registered with Tarion.
+First, the Building Code Act was amended to include the new definitions of "vendor" and "builder" so that a building permit will not be issued for an RCCP unless the vendor and builder are licensed by HCRA.